 With open enrollment and an accessible online format, getting started at Penn LPS Online is easy.
-You do not need to be enrolled in a certificate or degree program to take a course.
-All Penn online courses offer academic credit.*
+You do not need to be enrolled in a certificate or degree program to take a course, and all Penn online courses offer academic credit.*

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.